-Prince George's Christmas Wish List Is Out, & It's The Best List You'll Ever See
+Prince George's Christmas Wish List Is Out, & It's Seriously The Cutest Thing Ever

 If you're on the verge of a breakdown under the leadership of a president known for shoving prime ministers and threatening unstable dictators over Twitter, have I got an international diplomacy palate cleanser for you.
 Prince William, Duke of Cambridge ran into Santa Claus while (whilst?) on a visit to Finland on Thursday, and he just so happened to have his son, Prince George's Christmas wish list on hand.
 He stopped the big guy to let him have a look, and lucky for the rest of the world, the press got one, too.
 Surprise, surprise, it is adorable.